Semi-Truck Accident Lawyer Las Vegas, NV

 - No-Fault: Only 12 states currently utilize a no-fault rule, meaning that in the event of an accident, each person’s insurer compensates their insured for claims.

-If your state is an at-fault state, it will follow one of two tort rules that apply to the allocation of damages:
+In at-fault states like Nevada, there are two tort rules that can apply to the allocation of damages:

 - Comparative negligence rule: Each party’s negligence is determined via a percentage and the defendant pays the plaintiff the percentage they is liable for and the plaintiff pays the defendant the percentage they are liable for.